-- a) Inventory Accurately account all remaining items on hand. - Completing "Chef/LSA En Route Spoilage Report" (NRPC 3143) for unusable items. - Pack supplies and remaining food items appropriately for off-loading in accordance with local agreements. - b) Transfer Out Form Complete the "Transfer Out Form" (896) as required. - c) Non-POS Train Remittance and Reports - Generating cash Register end reports (Ending Journal, Daily Z, Group) - Generating Credit Card device end reports (Batch Settlement, Upload Report, Batch Detail). - Remitting cash and cash equivalents to Amtrak. - Turning in all end of trip paperwork in the appropriate Food and Beverage Sales Report envelope prior to leaving Amtrak property.
+- a) Inventory Accurately account all remaining items on hand. - Enter remaining spoilage in POS. - Pack supplies and remaining food items appropriately for off-loading in accordance with local agreements. - b) Transfer Out Form Complete the "Transfer Out Form" (896) as required.

-d) POS Train Remittance and Reports
+c) POS Train Remittance and Reports